Self-Leadership · You Were Never Series

 These six shifts are about the stories.
 Specifically about replacing the ones that punish you with ones that are more accurate.

-The 6 shifts
+The 6 Shifts

 1. From "I am behind" to "I am on a different timeline"